 Do vaccines protect the body?

 Is this statement about vaccines boosting the immune system false or true?
-At this point I dare say: it’s false.
-The idea that vaccines protect the body against disease is not logical at all, as you can’t pre-boost the immune system by injecting it with poison.
-It looks like vaccines do not protect the body against anything!
+At this point I dare say: it is false.
+The idea that vaccines protect the body against disease is not logical at all.
+You can’t pre-boost the immune system by injecting it with poison.
+Vaccines do not protect the body against anything!

 Pulling the rug from under

 If you pull the rug from under Pasteur’s germ theory, you also pull the rug from under the measures that have been taken, presumably in order to protect us from Covid-19.
 Social distancing?
 Wearing a mouth cap?
 Washing your hands 20 times a day?
 Why, if there is nothing contagious out there?
 Following this reasoning, the rug is being pulled from underneath the vaccine programs as well, as they do not seem to have a health-supporting function whatsoever.
 Quite likely, the vaccine programs have been hijacked by pharmaceutical companies who want to make money of it.
 Looking at what is in vaccines and how the vaccine industry is being protected and pushed, it’s wise to question whether they have your health at heart, or not.
 Why adding nano particles to a vaccine, for example, as the only benefit is they are helpful tracking people and linking them to AI?